The Best Small Business Magazines

 TechCrunch’s news stories are compelling and quick reads, so you might enjoy following them if you’re interested in the tech world in general, whether or not your small business operates within that industry.

-You might also consider registering for TechCrunch-owned Crunchbase, which you can think of as a LinkedIn for businesses.
+You might also consider registering for TechCrunch-owned Crunchbase, which you can think of like a LinkedIn for businesses.
 Here, you can create a profile for your business, share information on your products, services, and funding status, and link to any relevant information about your business (like news articles and your social media channels).
 Then, investors, other business owners, or interested individuals, can find and follow your profile.
-And Crunchbase isn’t only for small ventures: Some of the world’s biggest companies, like Apple, Netflix, Tesla, and LinkedIn itself are active on Crunchbase.
+And Crunchbase isn’t only for small ventures: Some of the world’s biggest companies, like Apple, Netflix, Tesla, and LinkedIn are active on Crunchbase.

 VentureBeat is another useful technology and entrepreneurship publication to follow.
-This online publication mostly posts tech-related news stories, but their Entrepreneur and Business sections are particularly handy for staying up-to-date on the most promising new startups.
+This online publication mostly posts tech-related news stories, but their entrepreneur and business sections are particularly handy for staying up to date on the most promising new startups.

 If you want to stay on the cutting edge of science and technology, Wired is an absolute must-read.
-While you might dismiss this magazine as too tech-heavy, Wired’s articles provide valuable insight into how the most innovative businesses operate.
+Although you might dismiss this magazine as too tech-heavy, Wired’s articles provide valuable insight into how the most innovative businesses operate.
 Their online publication gets a little less niche (or more, depending on your perspective), with verticals dedicated to gear, ideas, science, security, transportation, culture, and business, the latter of which delivers all the need-to-know headlines about the world’s biggest tech companies.

 You might already get the Wall Street Journal to keep up with the news and general trends in the economy.
-But, as a small business owner, you should definitely be paying attention to the WSJ’s Entrepreneurship vertical in particular.
-This section has in-depth features on über-successful small business owners, small business trends and news, opinion pieces, and profiles on promising new startups.
+But, as a small business owner, you should definitely be paying attention to the WSJ’s “Entrepreneurship” vertical in particular.
+This section has in-depth features on uber-successful small business owners, small business trends and news, opinion pieces, and profiles on promising new startups.

 And once you’ve grown into the experienced entrepreneur that you’re destined to be, start following WSJ’s Venture Capital Dispatch.
 It’s a great resource for business owners—or even small business investors—who’ve been around for a while.

-As you would imagine, the Post’s On Small Business articles tend to be heavy-hitting news articles like this, but this section features some thought-provoking opinion pieces, too—like a perspective on whether Amazon is good or bad for small business.
+Articles in this section can have a political bent, but they all relate directly to news and legislative implications for small businesses.
+As you would imagine, the Post’s “On Small Business” articles tend to be heavy-hitting news articles, but this small business magazine-like section features some thought-provoking opinion pieces, too—like a perspective on whether Amazon is good or bad for small business.

-In its early days, Mashable focused almost exclusively on social media, but the site’s shareworthy content quickly expanded its scope—and, now, the site features an exclusive Business vertical.
+In its early days, Mashable focused almost exclusively on social media, but the site’s shareworthy content quickly expanded its scope—and, now, the site features an exclusive business vertical.